Bartlesville Radio » News » Petition Circulating to Recall Bartlesville City Councilor Tim Sherrick

 Schipper said the RECALL SHERRICK initiative complies with the Bartlesville City Charter, the county and state election boards, and legal guidance.
 Canvassing is underway, and signatures are already being collected.

-Bartlesville Radio attempted to reach Sherrick for comment.
-He did not answer, but a voice message was left.
-This story will be updated if Sherrick responds to our request for comment
+Directly below is a video clip from the April 7 City Council meeting, which is driving the effort to recall Sherrick.
+Below that is the full audio from our interview with Sherrick on Tuesday.

-Below is a video clip from the April 7 City Council meeting, which is driving the effort to recall Sherrick.
+Listen to "Bartlesville City Councilor Tim Sherrick Reacts to Recall Petition Effort 4-29-2025" on Spreaker.

 « Back to News